-- hello-world - project (sbt uses this to install manage plugins and dependencies) - build.properties - src - main - scala (All of your scala code goes here) -Main.scala (Entry point of program) <-- this is all we need for now build.sbt (sbt's build definition file)
+- hello-world - project (sbt uses this to install and manage plugins and dependencies) - build.properties - src - main - scala (All of your scala code goes here) - Main.scala (Entry point of program) <-- this is all we need for now - build.sbt (sbt's build definition file)

 After you build your project, sbt will create more